tucaz/awesome-cli/README.md

 # Installation

-Simply run `npm install awesome-cli` and you are set.
+Simply run `npm install -g awesome-cli` and you are set.

 # Usage